lewisbelcher/fuzzy-tree/README.md

 TODO
 ----

+* Use fs::MetaData to determine if directory.
+Only allow collapsing of directories.
 * Implement ctrl+{left,right}
 * By default directories are collapsed if they have over 10(?) children?
 * Allow setting find command / control keys via env vars / config file